 Returning to Ireland, other events lead Nano to consider a way that she could help the poor she saw everyday in Cork and on the family estate.
 Distressed by the ignorance of the Irish in both faith and academics, she opened her first school in 1754 with an enrollment of thirty-five girls in a two-room cabin.
 This began her great work of education and as some historians have noted, her important work in saving the Irish culture.

 Without regard for her own safety, she selflessly educated the children during the day and visited and nursed the sick by night.
 As a result, she became known in Cork as the Lady with the Lantern, the symbol of the Sisters of the Presentation worldwide.
 Today the people of Ireland, especially in Cork, who attribute their freedom to her, revere her.

 Eventually, realizing the need for a group to continue her work after her death, Nano founded the Sisters of the Presentation on December 24, 1775.
 Nano died from tuberculosis, Monday, April 26, 1784.
 According to Sister Rose's account, "On her deathbed Mother Nagle gave to her daughters the following injuction: 'Love one another as you have hitherto done.'
 As her legacy she bequeathed to them the treasure which she prized above all the wealth of the earth - the love of the poor of Jesus Christ.
 She bade her Sisters 'Spend yourself for the poor.'

-Following in the spirit of Nano Nagle and the Sisters of the Presentation, BVM you will find the Schoolwide Student Learning Expectations and Acts of Courtesy which are practical applications of the Presentation Charism for daily life.
+Following in the spirit of Nano Nagle and the Sisters of the Presentation, BVM you will find the Schoolwide Student Learning Expectations which is a practical application of the Presentation Charism for daily life.